gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy swallowed again.
 Bots weren't alive,
 but they were still people.
-What Gumption was planning to do---that would be murder, even if this one was a rogue or a raider.
+Even if this one was a rogue or a raider, what Gumption was planning to do---

 Gumption looked at her, his jaw set.
 "Yes I can," he grunted.
 "You heard what it said.
-We're just targets.
+We're targets.
 You want it to go after Sindy next?"

 He didn't wait for an answer.